 Finally, keep your worrying to a minimum by remembering that outside of a few admittedly vital items -- such as prescription medications and your passport -- there are few things you can't purchase on the road if you forget to pack them.

 Got your own packing tips to share?
-Post them on our message boards!
+Post them in the comments below!

 You May Also Like